saragolesta/Complications-of-diabetes/Project 2/readme.txt

+The purpose of this project is to classify diabetic patients that were readmtted within 30 days and to interpret important features that could affect readmission.

 This project was done in two languages R and Python.
 To read the dataset have the diabetic_data.csv in the same folder as the Preprocess.ipynb file.
 Preprocess.ipynb cleans the data and generates two files: preprocessed.csv and combined.csv.